gnosis/dex-docs/docs/tutorial-solver.md

 ### Economic Viability Constraints

-The *economic viability* (EV) of running a solver amounts, essentially, to ensuring that the gas spent by a solution submitter is sufficiently subsidized via the fee reward earned by successful solution submission.
+The _economic viability_ (EV) of running a solver amounts, essentially, to ensuring that the gas spent by a solution submitter is sufficiently subsidized via the fee reward earned by successful solution submission.
 In other words "is the transaction cost worth the reward".
 There are three different flavour of _economic viability strategies_ that this software can be configured with.
 Namely

 1. Dynamic (default): Uses the current native token price, gas price and subsidy factor as specified by `economic_viability_subsidy_factor` (having a default of 1).
    In brief, this compares the estimated price for transaction submission and compares with the USD value of the token reward earned from fees.
    The subsidy factor is multiplicative so that a subsidy factor of 1 implies you are only willing to submit a solution if the reward it worth at least as much as the transaction cost, while a subsidy factor of 2 means you expect to get half as much in rewards as you are willing to spend.

 _Note that_ the default subsidy factor is 1.

 2. Static: Uses `static_min_avg_fee_per_order` and `static_max_gas_price` (in base units - wei).
    Using this strategy with certain configuration values can be dangerous.
    For example, if there are many overlapping open orders for low valued trades and the `static_min_avg_fee_per_order` is set to zero.
    This would mean that running a solver with this EV-strategy would blindly match orders for substantially low reward.
    Similarily, if the `static_max_gas_price` is set too high and you have a solver running during times with high network demand/congestion, gas prices could increase to the point that your solver service submits very expensive transactions.

-3. Combined:
+3. Combined: This approach uses a hybrid of Dynamic and Static.
+   That is,it evaluates and Dynamic with priority.
+   If the dynamic evaluation fails or the result is worse (i.e. larger `min-avg-fee` or lower `max-gas-price`) then falls back to the static evalaution instead.
+   For somewhat more clarity, the EV-computer deems lower minimum average fee and higher max gas price as "better" so to say that the `min-avg-fee` is bounded _above_ by static evaluation with a preference for the lower value and the `max-gas-price` is bounded _below_ by the static with a preference for the higher.
+   In the code, this is expressed by the term `DynamicBoundedByStatic`.